medcomdk/dk-medcom-carecommunication/docs/index.md

 > Note: Clinical guidelines for application and use cases are available in both Danish and English.
 The remaining documentation will solely be in English.

 This page presents MedCom's CareCommunication standard (Danish: Korrespondancemeddelelse).
 This standard will in time replace the existing standards <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/EDI/Dokumentation/" target="_blank">DIS91</a> and <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91</a>.
 The purpose of the standard is to support digital communication between healthcare professionals by enabling message-based data exchange and to strengthen the startup of the digital communication between social care, psychiatric and the somatic sector.
 In a CareCommunication message it is possible to attach a digital document, to include a category code which enables automatic sorting of the messages, and it is further possible to include a topic that supports the category.
-The standard can be used to communicate about a patient or a citizen between healthcare parties, such as municipalities, general parctitioners, hospitals, physiotherapists and many more.
+The standard can be used to communicate about a patient or a citizen between healthcare parties, such as municipalities, general practitioners, hospitals, physiotherapists and many more.

 ## 1 Standard documentation
-The standard documentation below provides the necessary content to understand the needs for modernization, the role of the CareCommunication message, what to implement and how to get a MedCom Certificate.
+The standard documentation below provides the necessary content to understand the needs for CareCommunication, the role of the CareCommunication message, what to implement and how to get a MedCom Certificate.
 The standard documentation for CareCommunication message includes:
   * Clinical guidelines for application
   * Use cases
   * Technical Specifications in terms of the relevant IG's and clinical introduction to the content of the IG.